 Beyond my own usual suspects, I’m excited about a few new-to-me producers I plan to seek out back home.
 For instance, I was blown away by the fresh, bright, intense malbec from Sophie and Julien Ilbert, of Combel-La-Serre in Cahors.
 Cahors, in southwest France, is the spiritual home of malbec, where the grape is known locally as auxerrois or côt.
 Do yourself a favor and taste their Le Pur Fruit du Causse, which you can find for under $18.

 I also loved the surprising wines from Les Vins Pirouettes, a collective of 14 growers in Alsace who are either organic or biodynamic and made by renowned winemaker Christian Binner.
 Have you ever tasted a natural (and dry) gewürztraminer?
 Well, you should look for the collective’s unique, eye-opening Saveurs de Raphael, which you can find for under $17.
-I don’t generally think of Alsace when I think of natural wine and so I’m looking forward to exploring further (I’ll be publishing something on Alsace later this spring).
+I don’t generally think of Alsace when I think of natural wine and so I’m looking forward to exploring further.

 Rounding out my trio of highlights is Domaine François Dumas, from the Rhône, where he produces in both Saint-Joseph and Condrieu appellations.
 As with the Alsatian gewürztraminer, I was surprised to see a natural wine made from viognier, especially from Condrieu.
 As we discussed a few months ago, viognier is divisive and difficult to get right.
 But when it works, it’s beautiful.
 The François Dumas Condrieu is beautiful.
 The only problem is that the wines are not available in the U.S. right now.
 Importers, can one of you please bring these wines over here?